 USask Student Travel Award

-- Proof of relevant payment(s) made by student MUST be submitted together with the application.
+• $1,000 for virtual conferences.
+Reimbursement will be only for relavant payment(s) made by a student and proof MUST be submitted together with the application.

-- A graduate student MUST present at a virtual conference to be eligible for the award.
+A graduate student MUST present at an in-person or virtual conference to be eligible for the award.

 Global Engagement Scholarships